 Silhouette also carries a variety of specialty paper like temporary tattoo paper, magnet paper, window cling and shrink plastic.

 Fabric Ink is used with stencils to create designs on fabric.

 Like I said at the beginning, I love both machines for different reasons.
 I love the Silhouette software for creating designs and having flexibility in cutting choices.

 The Cricut Maker is great for being able to cut a wider variety of materials.

 - You want to use the software to create designs

 - You cut longer designs and want the auto feeder

-- You use non standard brands for vinyl and want freedom to use your own cut settings
+- You use non-standard brands for vinyl and want the freedom to use your own cut settings

 Choose the Cricut Maker if: